trtcrd/fastqUtils/README.md

 The current version contains the following functions:

 + **demultRun()**
 Process a list of illumina libraries in parallel (double tagged or dual-indexed).
-This function is a wrapper of the demultiplexDoublePaired() function (if not accounting fior read orientation) or of the demultiplexDoublePaired4files() function (if accounting for reads mixed orientation).
-It also run the taggedPrimersDistrib() function on the libraries.
+This function is a wrapper of the demultiplexDoublePaired() function (if not accounting for read orientation) or of the demultiplexDoublePaired4files() function (if accounting for reads mixed orientation).
+It also runs the taggedPrimersDistrib() function on the libraries.
 +  **dada2workflow()**
 Runs the dada2 default workflow on the demultiplexed libraries (where mixed orientation was not accounted for)
 + **dada2workflow4files()**